Pattern Cutter

 University

-You could do a foundation degree, higher national diploma or degree in fashion or garment technology.
+You could do a foundation degree, a higher national diploma or a degree in fashion or garment technology.

 College

-You could do a college course.
-In the UK, for example, courses include:
+You could do a college course, for example:

 - Diploma in Fashion